mikrono/tModLoaderWiki_kr_ko/Why-Use-an-IDE.md

 After:
 ![](https://i.imgur.com/KpQARfo.png)

+## Cross Mod
+By using the extract mod feature, `[Modname]_[Modversion].dll` (and optionally a `[Modname]_[Modversion].xml` documentation file if it exists) will be placed in `Terraria\ModLoader\references\mods`.
+This file can be added as a dll reference to your .csproj if your mod has a strong or weak reference to another mod (you'll still need the build.txt entries).
+This path is consistent and accessible from the Mod Sources folder, meaning that the reference added to .csproj is portable for all contributors for your mod, provided they extract the referenced mod on their computer.

 # Debug
 With an IDE, such as VS, you can debug your mod.
 Debugging is the best way to pinpoint issues in your mod and solve them.
 While debugging, you can set 'breakpoints' which will make the application 'stop' and pause itself when it gets to that point.
 During this pause you can inspect what is happening, by for example looking at the values of variables in scope.
 You can quickly resume the application, or step over code to try to find the cause of a problem.
 To learn more about debugging, see its [own guide](Learn-How-To-Debug).